MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-The “\\n\\r” characters triggers the project name printing.
+The "\\n\\r" characters triggers the project name printing.
 This basic test shows that the RX and TX of the CLI is working correctly.
 If the same text is printed, put a bit away the Light application and start to create the Switch.

 ***

 # 5. Create Switch application
-The 1st step of the Switch is to be able to join to the network what is created and opened by the Light.
+In this hands-on, the Switch is the device that be able to join to the network what is created and opened by the Light.

 The creating of the project and configuration way of the AppBuilder are the same as in case of the Light application, therefore this chapter will include a bit less figure than the Light.
-The project also based on the “ZigBeeMinimal” sample application, so please
+The project also based on the "ZigBeeMinimal" sample application, so please
-1. Repeat the step 1-6 of chapter **3 Create Light application**, except name the project to “Zigbee_Switch_ZR”.
+1. Repeat the step 1-6 of chapter [Create Light application](#3-create-light-application), except name the project to "Zigbee_Switch_ZR".
 2. Open the .isc file of the project.
    * Go to *ZCL Clusters* tab and choose **HA On/Off Switch** device template.
    * Go to *Zigbee Stack* tab and select the **Router** device type from　the dropdown menu.
-   * Go to *Printing and CLI* tab and double check the “Enable debug printing” is turned on.
+   * Go to *Printing and CLI* tab and double check the "Enable debug printing" is turned on.
    * Go to *Plugins* tab and double check the below plugins are enabled
       -   Serial
       -   Network Steering
       -   Update TC Link Key
+      -   Install code library

 The major difference between the Light application and Switch application is the selection of the network related plugins.
 Let's have a closer look at the enabled plugins.
 The **Serial** has already been discussed at the Light.
-It’ required for the CLI.
+It' required for the CLI.
 The **Network Steering** plugin serves to discover the existing networks on the enabled channels.
 The device issues a Beacon Request message and listens the responses.
-If the Beacon response (from ZC or ZR) is received with set “permit association” flag, the device starts the joining process for the network, otherwise continue the scanning.
+If the Beacon response (from ZC or ZR) is received with set "permit association" flag, the device starts the joining process for the network, otherwise continue the scanning.
 Please see the Table 5.1 below for the recommended and required plugins.
 The **Update TC Link Key** is used to request new APS Link Key from the Trust Center.
 It should be enabled since the Light (Trust Center) has the Security Link Keys Library.
+The **Install code library** provides an initial link key based upon an install code manufacturering token in the device.
+The key is hashed according to the ZigBee spec.

 <div align="center">
   <img src="./images/plugins_to_check_switch.png">
 </div>